wp-plugins/wp-useronline/readme.txt

 = Error on activation: "Parse error: syntax error, unexpected..." =

 Make sure your host is running PHP 5.
-The only foolproof way to do this is to add this line to wp-config.php:
+The only foolproof way to do this is to add this line to wp-config.php (after the opening `<?php` tag):

 `var_dump(PHP_VERSION);`
 <br>

 == Changelog ==

+= 2.80 =
+* don't show url and referral links for users in the admin area
+* smarter detection via ajax requests
+* fix SQL errors

 = 2.72 =
 * fix fatal error on upgrade